Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/GraphItems.md

+---
+title: GraphItems
+---
 # GraphItems

 `app.activeDocument.graphItems`

 #### Description

-A collection [GraphItem](./GraphItem.md) objects, which gives you access to all the graph art items in an Illustrator document.
+A collection [GraphItem](.././GraphItem) objects, which gives you access to all the graph art items in an Illustrator document.

 ---